-(This form is to be used for material extracted from CIA-controlled documents.) - 279 -

-General Jesus Jose Clark Flores 1218/ died in the early 1970's.
+لا مسند لالت تسدر (This form is to be used for material extracted from CIA-controlled documents.) - 279 ~- General Jesus Jose Clark Flores 1218/ died in the early 1970's.
 Ernesto Lehfeld Miller, 1219/ Academic Coordinator at the School of Interior Design, had not yet been located.

-] lives at [itentifying ] [ Source, crypt Apartment [ identifying information], Mexico City.
-His phone to the Mexican officials that [ Source ] had left town hurriedly on Monday, August 7, 1978.
+Apartment [:24mhfqing information], Mexico City.
+His phone number is [:24mhfqing information], Mexico City.
+His phone to the Mexican officials that [ source ] had left town hurriedly on Monday, August 7, 1978.
 Mr. Martinez, wishing to know when he returned, had placed a piece of scotch tape on the bottom right edge of his door.
 Mr. Martinez explained that he checked it every four hours and would notify us if [source] returned before we left.

-Manuel Calvillo [Crypt ] did not live at Cauhtemoc.
-877-5 as the Committee had stated.
+Manuel Calvillo (LICHANT/I) did not live at Cauhtemoc\ 877-5 as the Committee had stated.
 The landlady for the past twenty-five years at the apartments told Mr. Martinez that Manuel Calvillo had never resided there.
 Committee staff members explained that Calvillo went by a pen name which would be forwarded to the Mexican officials the following morning.
+Classification: 131 191 4.12